 Texas National Guard soldiers fired upon across border by suspected cartel gunmen, authorities say

-Heavily armed groups are becoming a more common site along the Texas-Mexico border, authorities said
+Heavily armed groups are becoming a more common sight along the Texas-Mexico border, authorities said

 Texas National Guard soldiers on the southern border were fired on Thursday by suspected cartel gunmen from Mexico, authorities said Friday.

-The soldiers were in Roma, Texas when two shots were fired from across the border, the Texas Department of Public Safety said.
+The soldiers were in Roma, Texas when two shots were fired from across the border, according to the Texas Department of Public Safety.
+No injuries were reported, and the Texas Rangers are investigating the incident.

-The suspected shooters are believed to be gunmen from a drug cartel.
-The incident occurred in the same area where Fox News witnessed tracers from a suspected cartel machine gun while embedded with Texas Rangers.
+The suspected shooters are believed to be gunmen from a drug cartel, but it was not clear which one.
+The incident occurred in the same area where Fox News recently witnessed tracers from a suspected cartel machine gun while embedded with Texas Rangers.

-The area in question is part of a bloody turf war between the Gulf Cartel and the Northeast Cartel, an offshoot of Los Zetas, one of Mexico's most violent organized groups.
+The area in question is part of a bloody turf war between the Gulf Cartel and the Northeast Cartel, an offshoot of Los Zetas, one of Mexico's most violent organized groups known for committing beheadings and indiscriminate killings.

-No injuries were reported in Thursday's incident and the Texas Rangers are investigating.
+Heavily armed groups are becoming a more common sight along the Texas-Mexico border, authorities said.
+Last week, DPS officials told Fox News that suspected cartel members involved in human smuggling were wearing tactical gear and armed with AK-47s while taunting National Guard soldiers across the Rio Grande.

-Heavily armed groups are becoming a more common site along the Texas-Mexico border, authorities said.
+Mexican cartels have been known to commit acts of violence on migrants traveling to the U.S.-Mexico border, but it is rare for them to confront American law enforcement or military troops.

 CLICK HERE TO GET THE FOX NEWS APP